User Guide

 float

-Tref — Reference temperature of the problem.
-This is a dimensional unit.
+Tref — Reference temperature of the flow (dimensional quantity).

 float